What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 6. Asking for personal details or payment information - there is a high probability (99%) of containing those emails or messages are scams.
 Even the bank where you created an account doesn't want to know your payment or account number through message.
 Mails that contain this type of super illegal asking, no doubt it's a phishing.

-7. At last, if any suspicious Mail detected, unsubscribe and block senders.
+7. At last, if any suspicious Mail is detected, unsubscribe and block senders.

 10. What types of Phishing exist?